How to Install and Set up Full Monero Node on Linux

 First, update the system packages:

-sudo apt update && sudo apt-get upgrade
+sudo apt update && sudo apt-get upgrade#2 Install dependencies

 Make sure you have git installed.
 If not, do it now:

-Install the rest of dependencies:
+sudo apt install gitInstall the rest of dependencies:

-sudo apt install build-essential cmake pkg-config libboost-all-dev libssl-dev libzmq3-dev libunbound-dev libsodium-dev libunwind8-dev liblzma-dev libreadline6-dev libldns-dev libexpat1-dev doxygen graphviz libpgm-dev qttools5-dev-tools libhidapi-dev libusb-1.0-0-dev libprotobuf-dev protobuf-compiler libudev-dev
+sudo apt install build-essential cmake pkg-config libboost-all-dev libssl-dev libzmq3-dev libunbound-dev libsodium-dev libunwind8-dev liblzma-dev libreadline6-dev libldns-dev libexpat1-dev doxygen graphviz libpgm-dev qttools5-dev-tools libhidapi-dev libusb-1.0-0-dev libprotobuf-dev protobuf-compiler libudev-devUnfortunately, libgtest-dev doesn't currently come as binary on Ubuntu, so you'll have to compile it yourself:

 cd /usr/src/gtest